VapiAI/vapicon-2025-hardware-workshop/README.md

 ## Building the Project

-To build the project, first build and then flash + monitor.
+To build the project, first run the build command.
+Connect your device to the machine with a USB-C wire and run the flash + monitor command.

 ```bash
 idf.py build #builds the program